BagelNetwork/Client/python/README.md

 # Bagel Python Client 🥯

-Welcome to the Bagel Python Client Example!
+Welcome to the Bagel Python Client!
 Bagel is your platform for peer-to-peer machine learning, finetuning open-source models like Llama or Mistral, and using retrieval augmented generation (RAG).

 One of the perks? **No need to manage complex embeddings or model integrations yourself!** The Bagel client handles these processes, saving you time and money. 🥯💰